 Business angels require a higher annual return from a business than other forms of finance and require an exit plan to be put in place to allow the angel to leave the business.
 Exit costs will increase in line with the size of the equity stake taken.

 Stock market listing raises long-term equity finance for a company by offering shares to potential investors via a regulated market.
 Listing on a stock market is unlikely to be suitable for smaller businesses as the process involved can be time-consuming and costly and investors will be looking for a company that has secure earnings streams and strong growth prospects.

-Stock market listings raise capital for a business’ consolidation and growth objectives, attract private investors into a business and facilitate an owner-manager to cash in on their investment.
+Stock market listings raise capital for a business’s consolidation and growth objectives, attract private investors into a business and facilitate an owner-manager to cash in on their investment.

 A barter transaction is simply the exchange of goods or services, in exchange for other goods or services.
 Bartering benefits companies and countries that see a mutual benefit in exchanging goods and services rather than cash, and it also enables those who are lacking hard currency to obtain goods and services.

-It is typical to obtain grants when you are looking between 15% - 60% of the cost of a project.
-Grants are usually available for specific projects, for example a new product or process, job creation or training programmes.
+It is typical to obtain grants when you are looking between 15% and 60% of the cost of a project.
+Grants are usually available for specific projects - for example a new product or process, job creation or training programmes.
 The normal growth of a business would therefore not normally qualify for a grant, though an established business looking at creating more jobs could qualify.

-Trade loans are an important and well established trade finance technique.
+Trade loans are an important and well-established trade finance technique.
 Particularly suited to wholesalers and manufacturers, they can be used for regular or one-off purchases of goods and raw materials.
 Trade loans are a flexible, short-term borrowing facility, linked to specific import or export transactions.
-It is available for firms regardless of the method they use to trade, whether it’s on an open account, collections or documentary credit basis.
-Trade loans help fund trade transactions throughout a firm’s trading cycle, improving their cash flow.
+They are available to firms regardless of the method they use to trade, whether it’s on an open account, collections or documentary credit basis.
+Trade loans help fund trade transactions throughout a firm’s trading cycle, improving their cashflow.